-Ultimately, 30x30 is unrivalled opportunity to halt biodiversity loss, safeguard human rights, and put the world's oceans on a pathway to sustainability.
-But it can only succeed if it emphasises the primacy of human rights, and puts communities first.
+Ultimately, 30x30 can only succeed if it emphasises the primacy of human rights, and puts communities first.
 Only a community-led 30x30 can ensure the fundamental rights aren't extinguished and equity isn't undermined in the rush to deliver the additional conservation our ocean so badly needs.
-Only a community-led 30x30 can benefit people and nature alike, delivering bsustainable fisheries, vibrant oceans, and improved food security for over a billion people.
+Only a community-led 30x30 can benefit people and nature alike, delivering sustainable fisheries, vibrant oceans, and improved food security for over a billion people.